radthoc/streamSampler/README.md

 ## TODO:

-Refactor the Perl script to validate size of the stream in order to write a file only if its too large.
+Refactor the Perl script to validate the size of the stream in order to write a file only if its too large.
 If not then send the stream to the stream-sampler command as it comes.